vakoc/Fragaria/README.md

 To define a new syntax definition:

 1. Generate a plist that defines the language syntax.

+2. Insert a reference to the new plist into [SyntaxDefinitions.plist](SyntaxDefinitions.plist)

 The plist structure is simple and browsing the [existing definitions](Syntax%20Definitions) should provide some enlightenment.
-The plist keys are defined in `
+The plist keys are defined in [MGSSyntaxDefinition.m](MGSSyntaxDefinition.m).

-SMLSyntaxDefinition.h`.
-For much deeper insight see `SMLSyntaxColouring - recolourRange:`.
+For much deeper insight see the  `-colour...InRange:withRangeScanner:documentScanner` methods in `SMLSyntaxColouring` and the detailed comments in [MGSSyntaxDefinition.h](MGSSyntaxDefinition.h).

-2. Insert a reference to the new plist into [SyntaxDefinitions.plist](SyntaxDefinitions.plist)

 ## How can I contribute
 Take a look at the [TODO](TODO.md) list.